 - 7 credits of Global/Intercultural Courses are required (If students test out of the language requirement, 13 credits of International Courses are required).

 - All International Minor courses can be double-counted as 300-level HU or electives within departments.

 - Courses elected as Pass/Fail cannot be counted toward the minor, unless the course is only offered as Pass/Fail.

 - At least 3 credits must be completed at the 300-level or above.

 - At least one course must be Comparative Perspectives (see below)

 - Language courses in student’s proficiency language that are 5th-semester or above, or beginning-level courses in language courses other than student’s proficiency language may be used.

-Currently, we don’t publish a list of approved International Courses because the list would be so vast.
+For a list of currently approved global/intercultural courses click here.
 We recommend perusing the LSA course guide to see what might interest you.
 If you find one you think might count toward the minor, you can submit it for approval using the International Minor Course Approval Request Form; our faculty advisor will review the course and e-mail you with the results.

-- A specific kind of International Course that focuses on comparing two or more non-U.S. cultures.
+- A specific kind of Global/Intercultural course focusing on comparing two or more non-U.S. cultures.

-- If you wish, you can take multiple courses from the Comparative Perspectives list to fulfill International Course requirements.
+- If you wish, you can take multiple courses designated as Comparative Perspectives to fulfill requirements.
 (But note that you cannot double-count the same course for both 300-level and Comparative Perspectives).

-- Role of culture in engineering design and problem solving.
+- Two 1-credit seminars examining the role of culture in engineering design and problem-solving.

 - Global trends in engineering and business.